Conference Coverage

 Secure multi-tenancy with GPUs a work in progress

 Red Hat OpenShift 4.17, shipped this week, combined security with multi-tenancy for Kubernetes clusters in new ways with a group of features in technology preview.
-Native network isolation for namespaces offers a harder boundary between tenants sharing the same cluster than Kubernetes default network policies, which Red Hat officials claimed is also more straightforward for cluster operators to use.
+Native network isolation for namespaces offers a harder boundary between tenants sharing the same cluster than Kubernetes' default network policies, and Red Hat officials claimed it is also more straightforward for cluster operators to use.
 OpenShift 4.17 also supports a beta feature introduced in Kubernetes 1.30 in April called pod user namespaces, which isolates the processes running inside a container from those running on the host to prevent privilege escalation.
-Support for Red Hat's confidential compute attestation operator was also included in this week's updates, to partially automate the deployment of a trusted container environment in highly regulated organizations.
+Support for Red Hat's confidential computing attestation operator was also included in this week's updates, to partially automate the deployment of a trusted container environment in highly regulated organizations.

 Other vendors, such as Aviatrix and cloud service providers, are working at lower levels of the network to connect and secure multiple Kubernetes clusters that run in multiple clouds.
-However, secure multitenancy with GPUs in shared Kubernetes clusters remains an unsolved problem, according to platform engineers during a breakout session panel presentation here this week.
+However, secure multi-tenancy with GPUs in shared Kubernetes clusters remains an unsolved problem, according to platform engineers during a breakout session panel presentation here this week.

-Serverless multitenancy similar to AWS Lambda's Firecracker, built for CPUs, could also be ported to work for GPUs, said panelist Aditya Shanker, senior product manager at Crusoe, a clean computing infrastructure service provider in San Francisco.
+Serverless multi-tenancy similar to AWS Lambda's Firecracker, built for CPUs, could also be ported to work for GPUs, said panelist Aditya Shanker, senior product manager at Crusoe, a clean computing infrastructure service provider in San Francisco.

-Meanwhile, another panelist said that open source approaches to multi-tenancy at the chip level have yet to catch up to proprietary methods of time-slicing GPUs within Kubernetes clusters.
+Meanwhile, another panelist said open source approaches to multi-tenancy at the chip level have yet to catch up to proprietary methods of time-slicing GPUs within Kubernetes clusters.

 "That is absolutely not something that a lot of the cloud providers want to pay for to that particular hardware vendor, to then expose to you as an end user," said Rebecca Weekly, vice president of infrastructure at Geico, during the panel session.
 "With the previous, older GPUs, you could use GRID technology, and that was exposed in a more open fashion.
 But there's a very different business model going on today."